Tollcross, Edinburgh: Origin of the name

 The earliest reference to Tollcross dates from 1439 with Tolcors being the typical early form with the cors ending continuing in use to the late 18th century.
 Towcroce and Tolcroce appear in the early 16th century.
 Stuart Harris has pointed out that there were no crossroads until modern times and that there is no evidence for such meaning as "toll at a crossroad".
 He derives the name from cors with cros as a later form (as in Old Welsh toll cors, meaning a boggy hollow) and that the ending -corse would have aptly described the low-lying area beside the now culverted Lochrin Burn running between the slopes of the Burgh Muir and the High Riggs south of the Grassmarket.

 From the earliest, the name has referred to an area of land.
 It is called "Lands of Tolcross" in a 1649 Charter of Charles II: "South parts of Tollcross owned by Major James Weir" in 1814: "That part of the village of Portsburgh called Tollcross" in 1836.
-In an Act of 1771 in the reign of George III, when suburbs outside the royalty of Edinburgh were made into districts, one of the districts was "to be one District called Toll-Cross".
+The Edinburgh (Streets) Act 1771 (11 Geo.
+3. c.
+36) made suburbs outside the royalty of Edinburgh into districts, with one of the districts was "to be one District called Toll-Cross".